All students at UTS pay tuition fees to contribute towards the costs of their studies. The exact amount of tuition fees

 For each teaching period, your enrolment is finalised on the census date and you become financially liable for the tuition fees for those subjects in which you are enrolled.

-The Fees search links will assist you to work out the tuition fees you are required to pay.
+The Tuition Fees search links will assist you to work out the tuition fees you are required to pay.

 In addition to tuition fees you are also required to pay a Student Services and Amenities Fee.